angrykoala/node-wizardry-book/advanced-topics/promises-in-js.md

 });
 ```

 This examples uses `map` to generate an array of all the promises resulting after executing `sendEmail` with each user, `Promise.all` expects an array of promises, so this pattern is quite handy.
+It will return a promise that will be resolved when all the promises in the array are resolved.

 As you can imagine, `Promise.all` will result in a rejected promise if _any_ of the promises fail.
 This can be changed if we add a catch block to each promise inside `sendEmail` \(or using then...catch instead of returning sendEmail directly\)

 **Promise.resolve** and **Promise.reject**

-There are some moments when you may want to immediately return a Promise, resolved or rejected, instead of creating a new Promise with its callback.
+There are some moments in life when you may want to immediately return a Promise, either resolved or rejected, instead of creating a new Promise with its callback.

 `Promise.resolve()` and `Promise.reject()` do just that, if arguments are passed, those will be the result or error returned by the promise.
 This is useful to maintain a Promised-based interface, even if you don't need to perform an asynchronous task \(e.g. cached data, error handling...\)